Kroc/v80/README.md

     ;
     .a  $ + $80 ; skip exactly 128 bytes

-A full manual on the syntax is included in ["release/readme.txt"](/release/readme.txt).
+A full guide on the syntax is included in ["release/readme.txt"](/release/readme.txt).

 ## Building v80

 If you just want to use _v80_ to write and assemble Z80 software, just download a [release](https://github.com/Kroc/v80/releases).
 If you want to build v80 from source, everything needed to build _v80_ on Windows is included in the repository.
-Building on Mac, Linux and UNIX-likes can be done, but will require you to source your own binaries of [WLA-DX] & [NTVCM].
+Building on Mac, Linux and UNIX-likes can be done, but will require you to source / compile your own binaries of [WLA-DX] & [NTVCM].

 [WLA-DX]: https://github.com/vhelin/wla-dx

 Just run "build.bat" to assemble _v80_ -- the binary is placed in the "releases" folder.
-Instructions on using _v80_ are in the [Read Me](/release/readme.txt) in there.

 ### Running on Real 8-bit, CP/M Hardware:

-_v80_ is assembled as a generic CP/M binary that should run on any CP/M v2.2 (or above) system -- no hardware or system-specific calls used.
-For now, _v80_ does not provide any system-specific floppy disk-images for loading _v80_ on to real hardware, but you can use tools like [Disk Image Manager] (Amstrad / Sinclair) or [cpmtools] to make disk-images.
+_v80_ is assembled as a generic CP/M binary that should run on any Z80-based, CP/M v2.2 (or above) system -- no hardware or system-specific calls are used.
+For now, _v80_ does not provide any system-specific floppy-disk images for loading _v80_ on to real hardware, but you can use tools like [Disk Image Manager] (Amstrad / Sinclair) or [cpmtools] to make disk-images.
 If you would like a specific system to have pre-loaded _v80_ disk images, please consider submitting an issue.

 [Disk Image Manager]: https://github.com/damieng/DiskImageManager
 [cpmtools]: http://www.moria.de/~michael/cpmtools/

+## Change History

+### 2024/6/28: v0.1 alpha

+- Local labels (`_`)

+### 2024/6/27: v0.0

+First release, _v80_ includes:

+- Z80, CP/M v2.2. binary < 8KB
+- Constants (`#`) and labels (`:`)
+- Expression parsing with deferred expressions for forward-references to labels
+- Conditional assembly markers
+- Alignment / padding of binary
+- Z80 instruction set